yang3kc/llm_for_css/structured_output/README.md

 1. Score is not in the range of -1 to 1.
 1. The output is not in the schema defined in the prompt.

+In such cases, you could try to query the API again and will likely get a valid output.

-You can print the result as a dictionary:
+For valid output, you can print the result as a dictionary:
 ```python
 senti_score_dict = senti_score_result.model_dump()
 print(senti_score_dict)